What is rosacea?

 - persistent redness that looks similar to a sunburn that does not go away

-- small visible blood vessels on your face
+- small visible blood vessels on the face

-- bumps or pimples on your face that might sting or burn (most often on the cheeks, chin and nose)
+- bumps or pimples on the face that might sting or burn (most often on the cheeks, chin and nose)

 - red or irritated eyes or swollen eyelids

 Over time, the redness may last longer.

-You may also notice that your skin becomes thicker, especially around your nose, and your nose may become swollen.
+You may also notice that the skin becomes thicker, especially around the nose, and the nose may become swollen.

 In some people rosacea can affect the eyes.
 This can cause red, sore or gritty eyes or eye margins, which can lead to conjunctivitis and swollen eyelids.
 See an eye specialist if your eyes are being affected, so treatment can be given to prevent damage.

 Many people with rosacea find that certain factors can trigger their symptoms, such as sun exposure, stress, hot weather, alcohol, hot, spicy foods, exercise, hot baths, or certain medicines or skin care products.

 You may try keeping a diary to help identify what triggers your symptoms.
 Then you’ll know what to try to avoid.

 While there’s no cure for rosacea, there are several treatments your doctor or skin specialist (dermatologist) may recommend to help control the symptoms.

-Common treatments include creams or gels containing antibiotics or azelaic acid to put on your skin, and antibiotic pills.
+Common treatments include creams or gels containing antibiotics, azelaic acid, brimonidine or Ivermectin to put on the skin, and a range of oral antibiotics.
 Laser treatment may be suggested to treat redness or visible blood vessels.

 If you have eye symptoms, you may need to see an eye specialist (ophthalmologist).

-Surgery or laser therapy may be recommended if you’ve developed a swollen nose.
+Surgery or laser therapy may be recommended to treat a swollen nose.

 Your doctor will probably suggest that you use non-irritating skin-care products, wash your face gently and use sunscreen with an SPF of 15 or more to minimise skin irritation.
 You should only use oil-free products on your face, never use steroid creams, and try to keep your face cool to reduce flushing.